 It’s Ok If Plans Change

-Coronavirus: Lessons that changed our lives showed disruptions can happen anytime to a well laid out plan.
+Coronavirus: Lessons that changed our lives showed disruptions can happen anytime to a well-laid-out plan.
 This lesson really hit me hard.
 I had arranged for three wellness events that were cancelled due to the lockdown.
 Initially, I was devastated.
 I soon realised the lockdown gave me time to know myself better.
 I learned not to take things for granted.
 And that when my plan changed, that was ok too.
 In other words, I didn’t feel guilty or indulged in self-blame.
 Rather, recovered quickly by restrategising and reinventing what’s possible at that moment.

 I doubled down on my digital marketing expertise to advance my publication.
-I switched to video conference for meetings.
+I switched to video conferences for meetings.
 I saved money and reduced any stress from commuting.
 I relied on my inner strength to get through the lockdown.
 Presently, I am thinking of ways to use these strategies more widely when the pandemic is finally over.

 Fatalities Help Us Appreciate Each Other More

 At the beginning of the pandemic in March 2020, no one could have anticipated 2 million deaths ten months later.
 These deaths were sudden, cut across gender, race, age, and other socio-economic demographics.
 Very often, we could be with someone today and the person is no more the next day.
-Unavoidably, the speed of deaths aroused our humanity, stirred up our thankfulness mode, and increased our appreciation of life and others.
+Unavoidably, the speed of death aroused our humanity, stirred up our thankfulness mode, and increased our appreciation of life and others.